 Testing for Phosphorus in Lakes and Rivers Flowing into the South Saskatchewan River

+To better understand phosphorous levels in Saskatchewan waterways, four Saskatchewan Watershed Stewardship Groups are collaborating to collect water samples from tributaries of the South and North Saskatchewan Rivers.
+This project will study how the tributaries contribute phosphorous to these rivers and eventually the Lake Winnipeg Basin.
+The Lake Winnipeg Basin is nearly 1,000,000 km² in size and is home to more than 7 million people.
+The Lake Winnipeg Basin is an important freshwater resource and the heart giving life to lakes and rivers from Manitoba to Alberta, Ontario, and the United States.
 The goal of this project is to gather baseline phosphorus data to increase public knowledge and engagement on water quality and help inform future projects.
-The undesirable effects of increased phosphorus in water systems include; decreased biodiversity, a decline in ecologically sensitive species, an increase in invasive species, increased biomass, increased turbidity, anoxic conditions which cause increased growth of algae (Canadian Council of Ministers of the Environment).
+The undesirable effects of increased phosphorus in water systems include; decreased biodiversity, a decline in ecologically sensitive species, an increase in invasive species, increased biomass, increased turbidity, anoxic conditions that cause increased growth of algae (Canadian Council of Ministers of the Environment).

 In the South Saskatchewan River watershed volunteers sampled the Opimihaw, Fish & Beaver Creeks monthly from July through October 2019.